telliott99/MySwift2/chapter8/framework.rst

 Pretty impressive:

-If we select Products > MyApp.app, then show in the Finder, and drag it to the Desktop, and delete everything else, except the framework in ~/Library/Frameworks, it still works.
+If we select Products > MyApp.app, then show in the Finder, and drag it to the Desktop, and delete everything else except the framework in ~/Library/Frameworks, it still works.

 If we then do